Human trafficking in Guinea

-Guinea is a source, transit, and to a lesser extent, a destination country for men, women, and children subjected to trafficking in persons, specifically in the areas of forced labor and forced prostitution.
-The majority of victims are children, and these incidents of trafficking are more prevalent among Guinean citizens than among foreign migrants living in Guinea.
-Within the country, girls are largely subjected to involuntary domestic servitude and commercial sexual exploitation, while boys are subjected to forced begging and forced labor as street vendors, shoe shiners, and laborers in gold and diamond mines.
+In 2010 Guinea was a source, transit, and to a lesser extent, a destination country for men, women, and children subjected to trafficking in persons, specifically in the areas of forced labor and forced prostitution.
+The majority of victims were children, and these incidents of trafficking were more prevalent among Guinean citizens than among foreign migrants living in Guinea.
+Within the country, girls were largely subjected to involuntary domestic servitude and commercial sexual exploitation, while boys were subjected to forced begging and forced labor as street vendors, shoe shiners, and laborers in gold and diamond mines.
 Some Guinean men are also subjected to forced agricultural labor within Guinea.
-Smaller numbers of girls from Mali, Sierra Leone, Nigeria, Ghana, Liberia, Senegal, Burkina Faso, and Guinea-Bissau migrate to Guinea, where they are subjected to involuntary domestic servitude and likely also commercial sexual exploitation.
-Some Guinean boys and girls are subjected to forced labor in gold mining operations in Senegal, Mali, and possibly other African countries.
-Guinean women and girls are subjected to involuntary domestic servitude and forced prostitution in Nigeria, Côte d'Ivoire, Benin, Senegal, Greece, and Spain.
-Chinese women are trafficked to Guinea for commercial sexual exploitation by Chinese traffickers.
-Networks also traffic women from Nigeria, India, and Greece through Guinea to the Maghreb and onward to Europe, notably Italy, Ukraine, Switzerland, and France for forced prostitution and involuntary domestic servitude.
+Smaller numbers of girls from Mali, Sierra Leone, Nigeria, Ghana, Liberia, Senegal, Burkina Faso, and Guinea-Bissau migrate to Guinea, where they were subjected to involuntary domestic servitude and likely also commercial sexual exploitation.
+Some Guinean boys and girls were subjected to forced labor in gold mining operations in Senegal, Mali, and possibly other African countries.
+Guinean women and girls were subjected to involuntary domestic servitude and forced prostitution in Nigeria, Côte d'Ivoire, Benin, Senegal, Greece, and Spain.
+Chinese women were trafficked to Guinea for commercial sexual exploitation by Chinese traffickers.
+Networks also trafficked women from Nigeria, India, and Greece through Guinea to the Maghreb and onward to Europe, notably Italy, Ukraine, Switzerland, and France for forced prostitution and involuntary domestic servitude.

-The Government of Guinea does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so, despite limited resources.
+n 2010, the Government of Guinea did not fully comply with the minimum standards for the elimination of trafficking; however, it made significant efforts to do so, despite limited resources.
 The government sustained its efforts to investigate alleged trafficking crimes and detain suspected trafficking offenders during the reporting period.
-The junta, however, has made minimal progress toward combating human trafficking in Guinea since coming to power in a coup d'etat in December 2008.
-While Guinea has an adequate anti-trafficking legal framework, which it had strengthened by enacting the Child Code of 2008, the junta did not report any trafficking prosecutions or convictions for the second year in a row, and protection and prevention efforts remained weak.
-Therefore, Guinea is placed on Tier 2 Watch List for the third consecutive year.
+The junta, however, made minimal progress toward combating human trafficking in Guinea since coming to power in a coup d'etat in December 2008.
+While Guinea had an adequate anti-trafficking legal framework, which it had strengthened by enacting the Child Code of 2008, the junta did not report any trafficking prosecutions or convictions for the second year in a row, and protection and prevention efforts remained weak.
+Therefore, Guinea was placed on the "Tier 2 Watch List" for the third consecutive year.
 In February 2009, the head of government issued a declaration giving security forces the right to shoot anyone apprehended while trafficking a human being, raising significant human rights concerns.
 In the same month, the National Committee to Combat Human Trafficking met to evaluate the 2005-2006 National Action Plan and to outline an updated version for 2009–2011, but released no such document to the public.
 Many ministries claimed involvement in efforts to address trafficking, but the country was severely limited in its ability to address the problem due to budget constraints, capacity limitations, and unclear allocation of law enforcement and social welfare responsibilities.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 3" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 3" in 2017.
+The country was placed at Tier 2 in 2023.